-It is the clove of seasons, summer is swirling down, down, dead, but fall has not yet become in this bittersweet process we call change.
-This change has been the ruins of my existence, the oblivion in which I stand, and the ominous clouds that blunder over me, scowling down into the miserable survival in which I am a victim to.
+It is the clove of seasons: summer is swirling down, down, dead, but fall has not yet become in this bittersweet process we call change.
+This change has been the ruins of my existence, the oblivion in which I stand, and the ominous clouds that blunder over me, scowling down into the miserable survival in which I am a victim.
 I sit on the balcony, looking down.

-Nothing is different, but nothing is the same in this bastial world of injustice.
+Nothing is different, but nothing is the same in this bestial world of injustice.
+I remember my mother.

-It was on a day, just like this one, that she passed of a terrible stroke, and I was pulled out of algebra to watch her, dead in a hospital cot.
-Daddy held me, shoulders shaking, everything shaking, the room shaking and the monitor shaking, but of course I didn’t notice, because I was shaking too.
-Tears were streaming down my eyes, red lights blazing before me and the whirling of the earth as it spun around, around; this ungodly world that takes people before their time and never gives them back.
+It was on a day, just like this one, when she was killed by a terrible stroke, and I was pulled out of school to watch her, dead in the hospital.
+My father held me, shoulders shaking, room shaking and monitor shaking, everything shaking, but of course I didn’t notice, because I was shaking too.
+Tears streamed down my eyes, a blue haze freezing me and the whirling of the earth as it spun around and around this ungodly world which takes and takes and takes….

-I remember one day, we were sitting in a restaurant, not a fancy one, just a come-in-your-jeans restaurant and I smiled at her, her beautiful blue eyes radiated out to the world.
+I still remember a single day; a fresh, bitter wound in my mind.
+We sat in a restaurant on a cold January afternoon and I smiled at her, her beautiful blue eyes radiating out to the world.
 We both stared, for a long time, into each other’s eyes, until she burst out laughing and I did too.
 We looked like fools, but we didn’t care.

-She was one of those people you could tell anything to, and she’d know how to respond to it.
-She was one of those people that you could talk to and she could bring you up out of a slump, or down into a numb with her piercing and melancholy words.
+She was one of those people whom you could tell anything and she’d know how to respond to it.
+She was one of those people whom you could talk to and she could bring you up out of a slump, or down into a numb with her brutally honest words.

 She always used to tell me that the only thing I was doing was perpetuating the darkness and chasing out the light, even when I didn’t think I was perpetuating anything, even when I didn’t know what perpetuating meant.
 She was a psychologist and saw much darkness, and she always made sure I didn’t end up in her patient files.

-And I was grateful for her, she was a beautiful princess that died a brilliant death, so sudden, she was ripped out of my world like velcro.
+And I was grateful for her.
+She was a beautiful princess who died a brilliant death; so sudden, she was ripped out of my world like a Band-Aid.

-But I never really went through denial; I knew she was gone, I saw her body in the casket at the funeral, I said my last words.
+It was strange; I never really went through denial.
+I knew she was gone, I saw her body in the casket at the funeral when I said my last words.

 But she didn’t hear how much I loved her, and there was so much more I could’ve said before she died, and my eyes well up with tears, why didn’t I say those things before?
 Why had I held back?

-Now she’ll never know how much I wanted her in my life, now she’ll never know that I loved her to death, and I would trade anything for her, now she’ll never know how much I needed her, despite how close we were.
-We told each other everything.
-We drove to Old Town Spring together and got ice creams at the little Dutch place around the corner from the bead shop, with the little red tablecloths and red leather seats.
+Now she’ll never know how much I wanted her in my life, now she’ll never know that I loved her to death and I would trade anything for her, now she’ll never know how much I needed her.
+She’ll never know how much I loved Old Town Spring, how we got ice creams at the little Dutch place around the corner from the bead shop, with the little red tablecloths and red leather seats.
 Then we’d make bracelets, blue, black, red, and we’d watch time fly by and we’d talk about everything.
+She’ll never know.

-But I know these things won’t happen again, because she’s gone, and there’s nothing I can do about it.
-And she’s gone, gone, gone, one minute she’s here and the next she’s… somewhere else and I’m still here, oh God, how I just want to be with her again, but I can’t, there’s no way I can just leave and never come back.
+But I understand these things won’t happen again, because she’s gone and there’s nothing I can do about it.
+And she’s gone, gone, gone, one minute she’s here and the next she’s… somewhere else and I’m still here, oh God, how I just want to be with her again, but I can’t; there’s no way I can leave and never come back.